-George LeRay 1939 - 2020 - Obituary
+George Leray 1939 - 2020 - Obituary

-George Edward LeRay II, of DeRidder, La., passed away Tuesday, July 21, at his home.
+George Edward LeRay II, of DeRidder, LA, passed away Tuesday, July 21st at his home.
 He was 81.

 George was a pharmacist and former owner of Ideal Drug Store, a business started by his grandfather in 1903.
 The business is the oldest, continuous one in DeRidder and one of the oldest in Southwest Louisiana.